ONLINE HELP

 When validating the form, if the entered value is incorrect, a tooltip asking you to enter a correct value is displayed.
 The focus is set on the control.

-• Opera 11.11: Combo box with arrow used to expand a calendar for the date part and a spin used to modify the time part.
+• Opera 11.11 Combo with an arrow to scroll a calendar for the date section, and a spin to modify the time section.

-• Safari 5: When validating the form, if the entered value is incorrect, the focus is set on the control.
+• Safari 5 When validating the form, if the value entered is incorrect, the focus is placed on the field.

 The custom masks